Today, I would like to invite you to do a little thought experiment.

 - to do some sports the next morning (for example, running shoes and clothes),

-- to put on fresh clean clothes the following morning (a second set of clothes, perhaps another pair of shoes, etc).
+- to put on fresh clean clothes the following morning (a second set of clothes, perhaps another pair of shoes, etc.).

-However – and that’s important! -,
+However – and that’s important! -, these are the rules:

 - You always check what you have before you buy something new.

-- You never buy duplicates (no second pair of running shoes! no extra tubes of toothpaste even if it is on sales today!).
+- You never buy duplicates (no second pair of running shoes!
+No extra tubes of toothpaste even if it is on sales today!).

 - You also don’t buy more sets of clothes than you need for an exactly defined time period (for example, two weeks).
 Whenever you buy an additional piece of clothing, you sort out another piece of the same category.